sirtomau/TakeHomeChallenge/doc/ForDevelopers.md

 ### Technology used
 * Java
 * Spring Boot
+* Thymeleaf, for the little UI embedded in the micro-service
 ### Development environment used
 * OS: Ubuntu 20.04 running in VirtualBox on Windows (any OS supporting Java and Maven can be used)
 * IDE: IntelljIDEA Community Edition 2020.3 (any other IDE of even a text editor can be used)